piotrplenik/clean-code-php/README.md

 **Bad too:**

-We have carried out some of the functionality, but the `parseBetterJSAlternative()` function is still very complex and not testable.
+We have carried out some of the functionality, but the `parseBetterPHPAlternative()` function is still very complex and not testable.

 ```php
 function tokenize(string $code): array